Rio Shore: Production

 The show was announced in May 2021.
-Because the show was filmed during the COVID-19 pandemic, it followed strict hygiene protocols, in addition to constant testing by both the cast and production members, and everyone involved went through a quarantine period.
+Because the show was filmed during the COVID-19 pandemic, it followed strict hygiene protocols.
+In addition to constant COVID-19 testing by both the cast and production members, and everyone involved went through a quarantine period.

+Cancellation

+A fourth season was filmed in Floripa, Brazil from September-October 2023.
+However, in January 2024 the series was cancelled due to the financial hardship & widespread company layoffs facing Paramount Global.
+All Brazilian productions were immediately halted and a variety of original content was removed from Paramount+ without notice.

+Series

+Series 1 (2021)

 The first season was filmed in June and July 2021.
 In July 2021, the series' first teaser was released.
 The main cast members were announced in August 2021, including Matheus Crivella, known for participating in De Férias com o Ex and Acapulco Shore, Cristal Felix, Guilherme Evaristo, Jessica Barros, Juliana Casaes, Kevin Jolsan, Natallia Fromaggeri, Patrick Salles, Ricardo Salusse and Vitória Araújo.
 He also has other supporting cast members, including five contestants from De Férias com o Ex, including Martina Sanzi, Bruno Mooneyhan, Gabriel Aglio, Jarlles Gois and Tainá Felipe.

+Series 2 (2022)

 On February 15, 2022, Paramount+ unveiled its new lineup of unscripted series and renewals for MTV Entertainment Studios, including renewing the show's second season.
 The second season of the show was filmed in January and February 2022.
 The first sneak peek of the season was released on April 28, 2022. and premiered on June 9, 2022.
 Four new cast members were announced on May 10, including Aoxi, Cayo Rodrigues, Maryane Valim and William Guimarães.
 Cristal Félix, Guilherme Evaristo, Juliana Casaes, Kevin Jolsan returned to the show later.
 Patrick was kicked out of the season during the third episode after he physically assaulted another cast member.

+Series 3 (2023)

+The third season premiered on June 15, 2023.
+It was filmed in February 2023 in Rio de Janeiro.
+Half of the cast from the second season did not return to the show.
+It introduces for the first time six new cast members, Beatriz Valença, Helena Steigne, Leonardo Carvalho, Matheus Miranda y Thiago Hippólito.